Cabinet of Barack Obama: John King Jr. (2016–2017)

 Upon the announcement of Duncan's stepping down, President Obama announced his intention to nominate Deputy Secretary of Education John King Jr. as the new Secretary of Education.
 On March 14, 2016, King was approved to be Secretary of Education by the United States Senate after a 49–40 vote.

 Secretary of Veterans Affairs

 The nomination of the Secretary of Veterans Affairs is brought to the full Senate by the United States Senate Committee on Veterans Affairs.

 Eric Shinseki (2009–2014)

 Eric Shinseki was confirmed by the U.S. Senate on a voice vote and assumed the office of Secretary of Veterans Affairs on January 20, 2009.
 On May 30, 2014, President Obama announced that he had accepted Shinseki's resignation as secretary.

 Robert McDonald (2014–2017)

-On June 29, 2014, it was reported that U.S. President Barack Obama would nominate former Procter & Gamble executive Robert A. McDonald to succeed General Eric Shinseki as the Secretary of Veterans Affairs.
+On June 29, 2014, it was reported that U.S. President Barack Obama would nominate former Procter & Gamble executive Bob McDonald to succeed General Eric Shinseki as the Secretary of Veterans Affairs.
 On July 23, 2014, the Senate Committee on Veterans' Affairs backed McDonald 14–0, sending his nomination to the Senate floor.
 On July 29, 2014, the Senate confirmed McDonald in a 97–0 vote.